ppuscas/ppuscas/README.md

 - 👋 Hi, I’m @ppuscas
-- 💻 Jr Software Development Engineer at Amazon Detroit in Business Data Technologies
+- 💻 I am a Jr Software Development Engineer at Amazon Detroit in Business Data Technologies
-- 🌱 Software Engineering Student at University of Michigan - Dearborn
+- 🌱 I am a Software Engineering Student at University of Michigan - Dearborn
-- 📫 ppuscas@umich.edu
+- 📫 Contact me at ppuscas@umich.edu